kaputnikGo/kaputnikGo.github.io/index.md

 ```

 ### APK Analysis
+A page describing how an Android app can be analysed is found on the [Exodus Privacy website](https://exodus-privacy.eu.org/en/post/exodus_static_analysis/).

 Knowing that this app will use the record audio function at some point not related to the gameplay, the next step is to try and determine when that might occur.
 Recording audio on an Android phone is a function that does not use a large amount of battery power or CPU processing cycles nor storage if only a few files are kept and constantly written over with fresh recordings.
 However, recording _useful_ audio on an Android device is problematic especially when the intent is to do some sort of processing to that audio to determine its useful characteristics.
 In this particular case, the specific processing (ACR) is performed to try an identify features of that recorded audio.
 These specific features are the types of sounds derived from adverts and TV programmes which can be assumed to consist of either music, talking, sound effects or even abstract sounds.

 One of the first methods to reduce the amount of possible useless recordings is to restrict the times that the SDK performs the record audio method.
 As we are dealing with a cross device tracking SDK that triggers adverts, one of the first checks is  whether or not the device is actively being used.
 To help with this the PilferShush Jammer app, which contains a background services scanner, is used to list any services a particular app has that can run in the background even when the parent app is not running.
 The service in this case is called **tv.alphonso.service.AlphonsoService** :